wang-edward/uwrt_software_training/GUIDE/launch_file.md

 ## OnShutDown
 - registers a callback function that is executed when the launch file is asked to shutdown.
-- logs a message to the console containing the shutdown reason, i.e:
-	- closure of turtlesim window
-	- ctrl-c signal made by the user
 ```python
 on_shutdown = RegisterEventHandler(
 	OnShutdown(